konsumer/lua-openmpt/README.md

 # lua-openmpt

 This is a lua wrapper for [libopenmpt](https://lib.openmpt.org/libopenmpt/).
-It will allow you to parse and play various mod files.
+It will allow you to parse and play various mod files in luajit or love2d.

 ## usage